What does the future hold for buy to let?

 The buy to let property market is looking on shaky ground.
 What does this mean for investors in the space?

-Rising interest rates, unfavourable tax changes and a shaky housing market are hitting buy-to-let investors where it hurts.
+Higher interest rates, unfavourable tax changes and a shaky housing market have been hitting buy-to-let investors where it hurts.

-The old maxim ‘an Englishman’s home is his castle’ still very much holds true today, with homeownership a key financial priority for most Britons.
+The old maxim ‘an Englishman’s home is his castle’ still holds true today, with homeownership a key financial priority for most Britons.

 This explains the popularity of buy-to-let mortgages.
-Since the first product hit the shelves 26 years ago, millions have borrowed money to build their own property portfolios, in many cases enjoying lucrative returns.
+Since the first product hit the shelves in the mid-1990s, millions have borrowed money to build property portfolios, in many cases enjoying lucrative returns.

 But the market’s future is looking increasingly fragile.
-The combination of a bleak economic outlook and several tax changes in the past few years – most of which have been unfavourable – is lessening buy-to-let’s attraction as an investment proposition.
+The combination of an uncertain economic outlook and several unfavourable tax changes in the past few years is lessening the attraction of property as an investment proposition.

 What does the current market look like?

-Figures underline just how popular buy to let has become; the market now comprises 2.65 million landlords, collectively owning more than £1 trillion in property assets.
+Figures underline just how popular buy-to-let has become; the market now comprises 2.82 million landlords, collectively owning a reported £1.8 trillion in property assets.

 While property has always proved a solid long-term investment, the past quarter of a century has been particularly fertile.
 The average home has doubled in price, even after factoring in inflation.